Off-diagonal book Ramsey numbers: An upper bound matching the random bound

 \begin{Def} Fix parameters $k \in \N$ and $\eta,\delta \in (0,1)$ and suppose that we are given a red/blue coloring of $E(K_N)$.
 Then a $k$-tuple of pairwise disjoint vertex sets $C_1,\ldots,C_k \subseteq V(K_N)$ is called a \emph{$(k,\eta,\delta)$-red-blocked configuration} if the following properties are satisfied: \begin{enumerate} \item Each $C_i$ is $\eta$-regular with itself, \item Each $C_i$ has internal red density at least $\delta$, and \item For all $i \neq j$, the pair $(C_i,C_j)$ is $\eta$-regular and has blue density at least $\delta$. \end{enumerate} Similarly, we say that $C_1,\ldots,C_k$ is a \emph{$(k,\eta,\delta)$-blue-blocked configuration} if properties (1--3) hold, but with the roles of red and blue interchanged. \end{Def}

-The reason we care about these configurations is that, for appropriate choices of the parameters $\eta$ and $\delta$, they automatically contain the spines of the required monochromatic books.
+The reason we care about these configurations is that, for appropriate choices of the parameters $\eta$ and $\delta$, their existence yields the existence of the required monochromatic books.
 This idea (or, rather, the version of it when red and blue play symmetric roles) already appears implicitly in the work of the first author~\cite{Conlon}, but was made much more explicit in the prequel to this paper~\cite{CoFoWi}.
 The precise statement we will need here is given by the next lemma.

 \begin{lem} For every $p \in [\frac 12, 1)$, there is $k_2 \in \N$ such that the following holds.
 Let $k \geq k_2$, $c = ((1-p)/p)^k$, and $0<\varepsilon<\frac 12$ and suppose $0<\delta \leq (1-p) \varepsilon$ and $0<\eta\leq \delta^{4k^2}$.
 Suppose that the edges of $K_N$ with $N=(p^{-k}+\varepsilon)n$ are red/blue colored and this coloring contains either a $(k,\eta,\delta)$-red-blocked configuration or a $(k,\eta,\delta)$-blue-blocked configuration.
 Then, in either case, the coloring contains either a red $B_{cn}\up k$ or a blue $B_n \up k$.
 Moreover, one may take $k_2(p) = k_1(1-p)$, where $k_1$ is the constant from \cref{lem:offdiagxi}. \end{lem} \begin{proof} We tackle the two cases separately: suppose first that the coloring has a $(k,\eta,\delta)$-red-blocked configuration, say $C_1,\ldots,C_k$.
 By the counting lemma, \cref{lem:countinglemma}, we know that the number of blue $K_k$ with one vertex in each $C_i$ is at least